-The CII has a directory where all Chartered firms are listed; you can find it by clicking here.
+The CII lists all Chartered firms in a directory; you can find it by clicking here.
 Too many firms fail to fully complete their profile, missing email addresses, telephone numbers and websites.
-Make sure your profile is fully completed.
+Make sure you fully complete your profile.

 15. Communicate internally

 Your staff probably know that your firm, or advisers are Chartered.
 But do they know why, how it was achieved and, most importantly, how it benefits your clients?
 Train your staff on all these points and show them how to communicate these to the outside world.

 We hope you found this useful

 As we said, you’ve worked hard for your Chartered status, so why wouldn’t you want to promote it effectively?

 You will no doubt have completed many of these already, but if you would like help on any you are struggling with, or you have other questions, we are here to help.